digiteka/newssnack-ios-build/README.md

 Then pass the tracker:

-	NewsSnack.shared.setTrackingDelegate(self)
+	VideoFeed.shared.setTrackingDelegate(self)

-## Displaying the NewsSnack UIViewController
+## Displaying the VideoFeed UIViewController

-The `NewsSnackSDK` provide a UIViewController that you can use as you want Here in the example, the UIViewController is show as a modal:
+The `VideoFeedSDK` provide a UIViewController that you can use as you want Here in the example, the UIViewController is show as a modal:

 	do {
-		let vc = try NewsSnack.shared.newsSnackViewController()
+		let vc = try VideoFeed.shared.videoFeedViewController()
 		present(vc, animated: true)
 	} catch {
 		print(error)